SSL Certificates

 Can I have SSL on multiple domains on a single VPS?

 Yes.
-This is typically handled using multiple certificates via SNI (Server Name Indication), which is supported by all modern browsers.
+This is typically handled using multiple certificates through SNI, or Server Name Indication, which is supported by all modern browsers.
 A CDN in front of the site can also simplify multi-domain SSL management.

 Do you monitor SSL expirations for customers?